 For Sonya, it wasn’t about having too much progesterone, but rather, not enough fiber rich foods leading up to her period.
 Like many women struggling with a hormone imbalance, she was craving and eating refined carbs which do not contain adequate fiber.
-Carb cravings are also common and a sign of a hormone imbalance.
+Carb cravings are also common and can be a sign of a hormone imbalance.

-Without fiber, Sonya’s progesterone was able to slow things down significantly.
-When progesterone ramps up the bowels slow and you become constipated.
+Without fiber, Sonya's progesterone was able to slow things down significantly.
+When progesterone ramps up, the bowels slow and you become constipated.
 Then it drops.
 Boom!
 And this triggers your period.

 Then the prostaglandins make their debut so that your uterus contracts and you shed the endometrium (uterine lining).
 Now your progesterone (bowel slowing hormone) is low and the prostaglandins are able to stimulate the bowels to contract.
 In some women this shift is abrupt and they experience period diarrhea.